Table of Contents

 Optimal daily protein intake for vegetarians and vegans

 Building muscle requires that, cumulatively, muscle protein synthesis (MPS) exceeds muscle protein breakdown (MPB), resulting in a net accumulation of muscle protein.
-All 20 AAs are required to build muscle tissue, but MPS is stimulated primarily by the EAAs in the food you ingest.
+All 20 AAs are required to build muscle tissue, but MPS is stimulated primarily by the EAAs in your food.
+Unfortunately, plant proteins are lower in EAAs (and therefore higher in NEAAs) than animal proteins.

-In particular, plant-based proteins are lower in the EAA leucine, which is believed to act as a signal to “turn on” anabolic signaling pathways and MPS, although all EAAs are required for the effect to persist.
+In particular, plant proteins are lower in leucine.
+This EAA is believed to act as a signal to “turn on” anabolic signaling pathways and thereby MPS, although all EAAs are required for the effect to persist.

-The lower leucine and EAA content of plant-based proteins helps explain why several studies have reported lower rates of MPS from soy protein powders and beverages than from whey protein, skim milk, whole milk with cheese, and lean beef.
+Plant proteins being lower in leucine and other EAAs helps explain why several studies have reported lower MPS from soy protein powders and beverages than from whey protein, skim milk, whole milk with cheese, and lean beef.

-If your protein has less leucine, you need to eat more of it to maximize MPS — or you can take leucine as a supplement.
+You can also supplement with individual EAAs, notably leucine.
 MPS was increased similarly by 25 grams of whey protein (providing 3 grams of leucine) and by a combination of 6.25 grams of whey protein and 4.25 grams of supplemental leucine (5 grams of leucine in total).
 A rodent study using plant proteins reported similar results.

-The EAA deficits of plant-based proteins can be overcome by eating more, combining complementary proteins, and supplementing with leucine.
+The EAA deficits of plant proteins can be overcome by eating more, combining complementary proteins, and/or supplementing with leucine.

 How much protein per meal?